ue22-p24/web-react-counters/README.md

 # a micro React app

-This is a microscopic React app; it just show two Counter components, each coming with the value displayed, and 2 buttons to tweak it up or down;
+This is a microscopic React app; it just shows two Counter components, each coming with the value displayed, and 2 buttons to tweak it up or down;

 The goals are mostly to